 Modern mice are very customizable.
 They come with features that give users the ability to make tweaks and fully “own” their device.
 From things like RGB color profile to key assignments, having a customizable mouse makes things efficient.

-To reap the full benefits of these features without needing to repeat your customizations on each new computer, you’ll need the best mouse with onboard memory.
+To reap the full benefits of these features without needing to repeat your customization on each new computer, you’ll need the best mouse with onboard memory.

 With sufficient storage, you can save multiple profiles on the device and use them anywhere.

-List of Best Mouse with Onboard Memory in 2020
+List of Best Mouse with Onboard Memory in 2021

 The following mice all feature onboard memory for saving your key profiles.